 As a firefighter, we face death in a million forms every day.
 It could be the crash of a falling roof beam, entrapment in a quick-moving blaze, or the slow poison of the toxins we’ve accumulated in our lungs.
 But there’s one that seems to make some people especially uncomfortable: suicide.

-For those of us who have never felt the urge, it can be incomprehensible that anybody would want to take their own…Continue
+For those of us who have never felt the urge, it can be incomprehensible that anybody would want to…Continue

 Added by Mark W Lamplugh Jr on December 19, 2016 at 12:30pm — No Comments